 B2B and B2C are completely two different models; however, every model has some specific characteristics.
 Some of the advantages of business to consumer model are as follows;

-According to an estimate, more than 6 billion people use the internet across the world.
+According to an estimate, as on January 2020 more than 4.5 billion people use the internet across the world.
 The market over the internet doesn’t have any boundary, companies, and businesses are using the internet and multiple platforms to target their customers directly.
 They’re doing it by spreading information about their product when people have the awareness and knowledge, then they’d demand it.

 When buyers and sellers directly communicate with one another, then it’s highly likely that the seller would satisfy the buyer’s needs and requirements, because now the seller knows the exact requirements of the buyer.
 Instead when there are multiple layers of middlemen are involved.